Quantum calculation of axion-photon transition in electromagnetodynamics for cavity haloscope: Sensitivity of resonant cavity to axion-photon couplings in QEMD

-where $k_B$ is the Boltzmann constant, $t$ is the observation time and the ratio of frequency and $Q$ factor $b=f/Q$ is the detector bandwidth.
-To estimate the sensitivity of cavity experiment to $g_{aBB}$ or $g_{aAB}$, we take $Q=10^5$ and limit the SNR to 5.
+where $k_B$ is the Boltzmann constant, $t$ is the observation time and the ratio of frequency and $Q$ factor is the detector bandwidth $b=f/Q$.
+To estimate the sensitivity of cavity experiment to $g_{aBB}$ or $g_{aAB}$, we take $Q=10^5$ and limit SNR to 5.
 The results of sensitivity bound are shown in Fig.~\ref{fig:sensitivity}.
-Assuming an observation time of 7 days and a cavity length of 1 m, we obtain the corresponding bounds on couplings $g_{aBB}$ and $g_{aAB}$ in the external magnetic field $H_0=10$ T and electric field $E_0=10^4$ kV/m, respectively.
-For $g_{aBB}$, we assume that the temperature parameter inside the cavity is taken to be $T_{\text{eff}}=0.5$ K, and for $g_{aAB}$ it is $T_{\text{eff}}=0.1$ K. It should be noticed that $m_a$ cannot be arbitrarily small or large since the smaller $m_a$ is, the larger the cavity radius $a$ is required to satisfy the resonance condition, and vice versa for large mass of axion.
+Assuming an observation time of 90 seconds~\cite{Hagmann:1990tj} and a cavity length of 1 m, we obtain the corresponding bounds on couplings $g_{aBB}$ and $g_{aAB}$ in the external magnetic field $\mathbb{B}_0=10$ T and electric field $\mathbb{E}_0=10^4$ kV/m, respectively.
+For $g_{aBB}$, the temperature parameter inside the cavity is assumed to be $T_{\text{eff}}=0.5$ K, and for $g_{aAB}$ it is $T_{\text{eff}}=0.1$ K. It should be noticed that $m_a$ cannot be arbitrarily small or large since the smaller $m_a$ is, the larger the cavity radius $a$ is required to satisfy the resonance condition, and vice versa for larger mass of axion.
 On the other hand, when $m_a$ is too small, the transition rate $R$ increases sharply to GHz level and exceeds the detector resolution.
-Thus, we only consider axions with the mass range of $10^{-6}\sim 10^{-4}$~eV.
+Thus, we only consider axions within the mass range of $10^{-6}\sim 10^{-4}$~eV.
 It turns out that the theoretical predictions of new axion couplings can be probed in this mass range.
 The result of current cavity experiments such as ADMX measuring the conventional axion coupling $g_{a\gamma\gamma}$ can apply to confine the $g_{aBB}$ coupling.
-The existing ADMX bound given $H_0=7.5$ T and $T_{\text{eff}}=0.5$ K has already excluded a part of parameter space of $g_{aBB}$ coupling.
-To measure $g_{aAB}$, a strong electric field $E_0$ and lower temperature are both required.
+The existing ADMX bound given $\mathbb{B}_0=7.5$ T and $T_{\text{eff}}=0.5$ K has already excluded a part of parameter space of $g_{aBB}$ coupling.
+To measure $g_{aAB}$, a strong electric field $\mathbb{E}_0$ and lower temperature are both required.
+The same constraint of helioscope search also holds for the new $g_{aBB}$ coupling.
+In Fig.~\ref{fig:sensitivity}, we add CAST constraint~\cite{CAST:2017uph} for reference.
+It excludes the theoretically predicted $g_{aBB}$ coupling in the axion mass range of $10^{-6}\sim 10^{-4}$~eV.